US STOCKS-Wall Street plummets; S&P, Dow confirm correction

 Machine-guided, numbers-obsessed fund managers may keep selling pressure on stocks this week as they come to terms with the market’s wild trading.

-Investors are weighing whether the sharp swings are the start of a deeper correction or just a temporary bump in the prolonged bull market.
+Investors are weighing whether the sharp swings this week are the start of a deeper correction or just a temporary bump in the prolonged bull market.

 A new survey by the American Association of Individual Investors showed the percentage of U.S. individual investors expecting a decline in stock prices has hit a three-month high.